gsidhu/buzee-tauri/logbook.md

 - Added Roadmap Survey page.
 - Trying JSON file store for user preferences and app data.
 Don't need it.
 SQLite works.
 - Table Pagination works.
+- Result table height changes on filter toggle open/close.
+- Icon grid doesn't load icons properly.
+Need to optimise it.
+Maybe store thumbnail in the database and load it from there.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.